ZinhleH-thanos/affirmation-generator/README.md

 ## ✨ What It Does

 When you run this program:
 - It asks for your name 😊
 - Then shows you a random *kawaii-style* motivational affirmation
 - Designed to cheer you up and keep you coding 💻🌈

 ---

 ## 🛠️ Built With

 - Python 3
-- `random` (for random selection)
+- \`random\` (for random selection)
-- `time` (to add a dramatic pause)
+- \`time\` (to add a dramatic pause)

 ---

 ## 💻 How to Run It

-1. Download the `main.py` file.
+1. Download the \`main.py\` file.
-2. Open it using any Python IDE or online editor (like [replit.com](https://replit.com/)).
+2. Open it using any Python IDE or online editor .
 3. Run the program.
 4. You'll see something like this:

+\`\`\`
+｡･ﾟﾟ･🌸 Welcome to the Kawaii Affirmation Generator 🌸･ﾟﾟ･｡ What's your name? ✨ Alex

+Generating your affirmation...

+✨ Hey Alex, remember this: ✨

+💬 Learning is your superpower 🧠⚡

+Have a wonderful coding day! 💻💕
+\`\`\`

 ---